 What is SWIFT messaging fraud?

-In just one month, May 2019, SWIFT’s 10,000 members sent a record 33.98m international payment messages instructing a transfer of funds.
+In May 2019 SWIFT’s 10,000 members sent, on an average day, 33 million international payment messages instructing a transfer of funds.
 This large number highlights just how important SWIFT is when it comes to greasing the wheels of finance.
 Carefully verifying each and every message is impossible and unscrupulous actors have found ways to exploit the SWIFT system.

 Criminals have repeatedly taken advantage of weaknesses in an institution’s internal controls to manipulate the SWIFT payment messaging system, transmitting funds to accounts controlled by fraudsters.
 Successful attempts involve a mix of opportunistic timing, editing the parameters of a payment message and the quick erasure of tracks in order to hamper the recovery of funds.